squaresLab/BugZoo/README.md

 within this repository can take over an hour and consumes tens of GBs.

 ## Usage

+There are a number of ways of interacting with repair boxes.
+Below we give a few examples of the most common forms of interaction, and where those might be appropriate.

 ## Anatomy of a Repair Box